kyegomez/1000xDevoloperSchedule/README.md

 # 1000xDevoloperSchedule
-This is a schedule I personally follow to achieve world class in programming, and you should follow it to because I am the open source God.
+In order to improve your programming skills and strive to achieve world-class expertise, it is essential to follow a well-structured schedule.
+I have personally devised a schedule that has proven to be effective, and I highly recommend that you consider adopting it as well.

 | Time | Activity | Reason |
 | --- | --- | --- |